-- Up to 8 credits of these 28 (24, if Thesis option) credits may be from the designated Master's lectures offered in Department of Business Administration, Department of International and Business Law, the Law School of the Graduate School of International Social Sciences (GSISS), the Graduate School of Education (up to 6 credits), the Graduate School of Engineering (up to 6 credits), the Graduate School of Engineering (up to 6 credits), the Graduate School of Urban Innovation (up to 6 credits), and certain upper-level courses offered by the College of Economics, most of which are offered in Japanese, if the student's language proficiency is sufficiently high.
-However, prior approval from the course instructor must be obtained before course registration. - > Some courses outside the program may be taken for credit, but the credits earned do not count towards the degree.
-These include GSISS Joint Courses,

-Special Lectures (other than those designated by the Program in the table on page 7), Analysis III, Measure Theory, Stochastic Models, Engineering

-Mathematics Probability, Functional Analysis offered in School of Engineering Science's Mathematical Science Program, Japanese language courses offered by the International Students Center of YNU (for international students only), other foreign language courses and lectures offered in the bachelor's program in economics, most of which are offered in Japanese, if the student's language proficiency is sufficiently high.
+- Up to 8 credits of these 28 (24, if Thesis option) credits may be from the designated Master's lectures offered in Department of Business Administration, Department of International and Business Law, the Law School of the Graduate School of International Social Sciences (GSISS), the Graduate School of Education (up to 6 credits), the Graduate School of Engineering (up to 6 credits), the Graduate School of Environment and Information Sciences (up to 6 credits), the Graduate School of Urban Innovation (up to 6 credits), and certain upper-level courses offered by the College of Economics, most of which are offered in Japanese, if the student's language proficiency is sufficiently high.
+However, prior approval from the course instructor must be obtained before course registration. - Some courses outside the program may be taken for credit, but the credits earned do not count towards the degree.
+These courses include GSISS Joint Courses, Special Lectures (other than those designated by the Program in the table below), Analysis III, Measure Theory, Stochastic Models, Engineering Mathematics Probability, Functional Analysis offered in School of Engineering Science's Mathematical Science Program, Japanese language courses offered by the International Students Center of YNU (for international students only), other foreign language courses and lectures offered in the bachelor's program in economics, Introduction to Linear Mathematics (Algebra) II, and Differential and Integral Calculus II.
+These courses, generally taught in Japanese, may be taken based on sufficient language proficiency.